 Web Service Security Testing

-After implementing all above, proper testing is good practice.
-Ideally this is an integrated piece of the delivery process and one of the last steps before going into production.
+After implementing all the above, proper testing is good practice.
+Ideally, this is an integrated piece of the delivery process and one of the last steps before going into production.
 Tools like Ready!
 API from SmartBear can help with automating API Security testing simulating some attacks.
 A few vendors like Axway integrate with this tool, as explained in this webinar: Test & Protect Your API: Practical Tips to Achieve API Security Nirvana.

 But also the earlier mentioned WS-Attacker tool can be used to identify implementation mistakes and possible issues with Web Services early in the process before production.

-It might sound like cream on the cake but finally a pen test should be executed to check if the exposed interfaces are protected the right way.
+It might sound like cream on the cake but finally, a pen test should be executed to check if the exposed interfaces are protected the right way.